 We need your help to make our community a healthier and safer place to live.
 Investigations are ongoing on potential illegal activities that are taking place within our community.
 We are asking if you see any type of illegal activity taking place to call Crime Stoppers 1-800-222-TIPS (8477) or 613-735-8477 and report it every time you see it happening.
-By doing this you will be providing information that is necessary for police investigations.
-The police need the support and help of the community to stop criminal activity that is putting our community at risk.
+By doing this you will be providing information that is necessary for and help of the community to stop criminal activity that is putting our community at risk.